Fly Fishing Yakima River

 Copyright 2016 James Marsh

-The stream is flowing near a normal level and the water is clear.
+Conditions remain good.
+The stream is flowing at a normal level and the water is clear.
 There are some good hatches taking place.
-Western March Browns, Skwala stonefly and light green and red, or blood midge hatches coming off.
+Flies that match the hatch work best here and is why our Perfect Flies are so popular.
 Keep checking back with us as we update the Yakima River fishing report weekly.

 Clarity: clear